 Hiring Remote Workers In The Translation Industry: The Current State And Common Challenges

 The global workplace is changing.
-We have all been affected by the abrupt implementation of the “new normal†and remote work has become the new norm.
+We have all been affected by the abrupt implementation of the new normal and remote work has become the new norm.
 But what does that mean for the Translation & Localization Industry?
 How do Language Service Providers (LSP) curb these changes and what are the common challenges that are met along the way?

 Introducing our first part in a series on remote work and hiring in the Translation World.
 In this part, we will focus on the state of the industry, its ability to adapt to remote work, and the common challenges faced when hiring remote workers.